raadsr15/MultiSubject-EEG-Classification-CNN-BiLSTM/README.md

 # EEG Subject Identification using CNN–Transformer Models

 ## 📌 Project Overview
-Electroencephalography (EEG) records brain activity as multi-channel time-series signals with high temporal resolution.
-Due to subject-specific neurophysiological patterns, EEG signals can be used as a biometric identifier for subject recognition.

-This project focuses on EEG-based subject identification using deep learning.
-Raw EEG recordings stored in EDF (European Data Format) files are processed, segmented into fixed-length windows, and used to train a CNN + Transformer hybrid model.
-Convolutional layers learn spatial–temporal representations, while the Transformer captures long-range temporal dependencies.

-The objective is to classify which subject an EEG segment belongs to using multichannel EEG data.
+This project explores large-scale EEG-based subject identification using deep learning, leveraging the PhysioNet EEG Motor Movement/Imagery dataset containing recordings from 109 subjects.
+EEG signals are inherently high-dimensional, noisy, and highly variable across individuals, making subject-level classification a challenging yet meaningful problem for neuroscience, biometric systems, and Brain–Computer Interface (BCI) research.

+The dataset consists of 64-channel EEG recordings stored in EDF+ format, captured during motor execution and motor imagery tasks under a standardized experimental protocol.
+Each recording is preprocessed using bandpass filtering, fixed-length epoching, and temporal resampling to produce uniform EEG segments of shape (channels × time).
+These segments preserve both spatial electrode relationships and temporal neural dynamics, forming the foundation for deep neural modeling.

+To effectively capture multi-scale EEG patterns, this work implements a CNN + Bidirectional RNN (BiLSTM) architecture.
+The convolutional layers learn local temporal features and channel-wise representations, while stacked bidirectional LSTM layers model long-range temporal dependencies across EEG sequences.
+This hybrid design enables the network to extract subject-specific neural signatures that remain stable across trials and sessions.

+The model is trained end-to-end using cross-entropy loss and evaluated on a held-out test set using accuracy, precision, recall, and F1-score.
+Additional analyses include per-subject accuracy breakdowns, confusion matrix visualizations, and learning curve inspection to assess generalization and class imbalance effects.
+The results demonstrate that deep spatio-temporal modeling can successfully differentiate individuals based solely on EEG activity, even in a high-class (109-subject) setting.

+Overall, this project highlights the feasibility of EEG-based biometric identification using deep learning and provides a scalable framework for future research in subject recognition, personalized BCI systems, and neuroadaptive technologies.

 ---